 - Lines of credit.
 Worried about over-borrowing with a term loan?
-A line of credit gives you access to a certain amount of funds that you can draw from as you need.
+A line of credit gives you access to a certain amount of funds to draw from as needed.

 - Factoring.
 High-risk industries like trucking that rely on invoices might have an easier time qualifying for factoring.
 This involves selling your unpaid invoices to a factoring company at a discount to get access to the money you’re owed.